Welcome to today's edition of the Rush 24-7 podcast.

 Well, that poll has now been forgotten, and the same poll has Obama at 42% approval, and his likability numbers are plummeting.

-Now let's go to the audio sound bites, as uh Mount Wauer and F. Chuck Todd on the Today Show today spoke about it, and they sound like a little depressed about this.
+Now, let's go to the audio sound bites as Matt Wauer and F. Chuck Todd on the Today Show today spoke about it, and they sound a little depressed about this.

 We have never recorded his approval rating this low.